 “Hey buddy…how are you doing?

 “Pretty good, what have you been up to?”

-“Oh you know, the usual, how about you?”
+“Oh, you know, the usual.
+How about you?”

 “Same old, same old.”

 “Yeah, I can relate.
-I am going to grab a drink, let’s catch up later……”
+I’m going to grab a drink, let’s catch up later……”

-Of course we never would catch up later because we didn’t care enough about each other to do so.
+Of course, we never would catch up later because we didn’t care enough about each other to do so.

-The party line in the family is that he lost control of his Porsche around a tight turn, but the real story is that after leaving his favorite watering hole he decided to race a guy in a Ferrari.
-It is up for debate as to whether these incidents throughout his life were really covert suicide attempts or not, but this last bad decision achieved the same result no matter what the intent.
+The party line in the family regarding his demise is that he lost control of his Porsche going around a tight turn.
+But the real story is that after leaving his favorite watering hole he decided to race a guy in a Ferrari and the light pole won.

 Despite my ambivalence about Uncle Dick, watching his antics from a far during my formative years taught me a couple of very important rules for life in general.

-Rule #1: There is no amount of good work that can’t be undone by one bad decision.
+Rule #2: There is no amount of good work that can’t be undone by one bad decision.